 Gradle Bird is an unusual tale of self-discovery and redemption that explores the infirmities of fatherly love, the complexities of human cruelty, and the consequences of guilt, proving they are possible to overcome no matter how dark and horrible the cause.

-Gradle Bird will release in May, 2017.
+Gradle Bird is now available for pre-order and officially releases Jun 15, 2017 from Koehler Books.
 Author J.C.
 Sasser will be available for live book club appearances as well as via Skype or phone conference.
 At right, several Book Club Discussion Guide questions to get your club talking about the many layers in Gradle Bird!

 - Gradle is old enough to run away from her life and strike out on her own.
 Why do you think Gradle chooses to stay with her grandfather Leonard?